jillrobinson/CS109-Projects/README.md

 Made up practice projects based on CS109 learning.

 Issues:
-Folium not currently working on Github.
+Need to add fix to get Folium maps to show on Jupyter Notebook in Github